josephinerobideau/Prophet_challenge/README.md

-# Challange 8 - Forecasting Google search trends for MercadoLibre
+# Challenge 8 - Forecasting Google search trends for MercadoLibre
 -------

 ## Overview and agenda for prophet traffic forecasting